 Cruise Where the Supply of Ships Is High

-One note.
-Europe is also a very popular destination, and the cruise season is year-round in some places like the Mediterranean.
+Note that Europe is also a very popular destination, and the cruise season is year-round in some places like the Mediterranean.
 European cruises often cost about the same price per day as a Caribbean cruise.
-For Americans, the issue is the airfare, but for Europeans, the total cost will be less than the Caribbean.
+For Americans, the issue is the airfare, but for Europeans, the total cost can be less than the Caribbean.

 Do Your Research